 The threat of danger, suffering, or injury triggers the unpleasant sensation of fear.
 It involves both a universal physiological reaction and a strong individual emotional reaction.
 Fear warns us that there is a danger or a threat of harm, whether it is physical or psychological.
 All of us, humans, animals, and birds- are biologically built for it, and none of us is free.
-We should know how to stop dogs being afraid of other dogs.
+We should know how to stop dogs from being afraid of other dogs.

 Do its ears droop when it encounters other dogs?
 Does it shrink and try to flee?
 Does it snarl at the other dog in an attempt to frighten it?
 Is its tail tucked up between its legs?
 Is your dog scared of other dogs?
-Here, we will tell you how to stop dogs being afraid of other dogs and cope up with their fears.
+Here, we will tell you how to stop dogs from being afraid of other dogs and cope with their fears.

 Fright is a natural emotion regarding survival, but it may become an issue when your canine has no reason to fear other dogs, and this fear builds into a phobia.
-Identifying your animal’s behaviour and how to encourage your dog in combating their fear will be critical to having a well-adjusted canine buddy.
+Identifying your animal’s behavior and how to encourage your dog in combating their fear will be critical to having a well-adjusted canine buddy.
 As a result, your dog may become nervous when out on walks, creating conflicts with other dogs who are only attempting to communicate.
-There are many dog trainers in Sacramento that give behavioural training to dogs and help them from being afraid of other dogs.
+There are many dog trainers in Sacramento that give behavioral training to dogs and help them from being afraid of other dogs.

 Symptoms That Your Dog Is Afraid of Other Dogs